alexnederlof/Jasper-report-maven-plugin/CONTRIBUTING.md

-To deploy, use `mvn clean deploy -P release`
+For local builds, use `mvnw clean install`.

+For deployment, use `mvnw release:prepare`.